How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Nature lovers, adventure seekers

-Known as the City of Gentle People, Dumaguete has been recently named the top retirement spot in the Philippines for foreigners.
-Travel to Dumaguete and find out for yourself why the laid-back city is attracting tourists and foreign retirees.
+Known as the City of Gentle People, Dumaguete has been recently named the top retirement spot in the Philippines for foreigners9.
+Travel to Dumaguete and discover why the laid-back city attracts tourists and foreign retirees.

 Top things to do in Dumaguete

-• Tour around Dumaguete’s top tourist spots: Dumaguete Belfry, Rizal Boulevard, Silliman University, etc.
+• Tour Dumaguete’s top tourist spots: Dumaguete Belfry, Rizal Boulevard, Silliman University, etc.

 • Visit the captivating Manjuyod Sandbar (the “Maldives of the Philippines”) and see dolphins swimming on your way to the sandbar